Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

   app is an ``ApplicationDefinition`` class with ``site`` and ``command_template`` fields. ``site`` specifies to Balsam on which Balsam site the app should be run, and ``command_template`` specifies the command (as a Jinja2 string template) that should be executed.
-This script contains two apps, ``LibensembleApp`` and ``RemoteForces``.
+This script contains two apps, ``RemoteLibensembleApp`` and ``RemoteForces``.
+If you're running libEnsemble on your personal machine and only submitting the Forces app via Balsam, only ``RemoteForces`` needs adjusting.

   Configuring:

   Adjust the ``site`` field in each ``ApplicationDefinition`` to match your remote Balsam site.
-Adjust the various paths in the ``command_template`` fields to match your home directory and/or Python paths.
+Adjust the various paths in the ``command_template`` fields to match your home directory and/or Python paths **on the remote machine**.

   **Run this script each time you edit it,** since changes to each ``ApplicationDefinition`` need to be synced with the Balsam service.